Hibiki1020/dji_rs3pro_ros_controller/README.md

 * Home-made Cable
 * PC(Ubuntu 20.04)

-note: When a light object such as a webcam is mounted on a gimbal, excessive torque or angular velocity may be applied to the gimbal, possibly damaging the main unit.
-Therefore, it is advisable to create a balance weight or the like to secure a certain amount of weight.
-In my case, I use an aluminum weight weighing about 700 grams.

 ### DJI Focus Wheel
 This equipment is always required to connect the gimbal to the PC.
 A switch exists on the focus wheel to switch between CAN and S-BUS, but this time, **switch to CAN**.